mimitha23/mimitha-dashboard/src/utils/validators/helpers/doc.md

 </br>

 > In this case it's much harder to validate each field, especialy if we want to validate nested fields in object, or into the objects array, or into the just primitives array.
 Then we need to write separated logics for each.
 Thats why i create this Validation class.
-So with help of this
+So with help of this we can validate 4 type of data: primitivesArray, objectsArray, objects and primitivies.

 </br>